Jamaica Diaspora 2017 Conference: Partnering with the Diaspora

 Going forward the MFA&FT should not expect that the Diaspora Advisory Board (DAB), which I support, is the only answer to the consultation requirements with the Diaspora.
 There are Jamaican organizations across the U.S., Canada, and the U.K. with on-the-ground community outreach that is not within the remit or structure of the DAB.
 The existing network of the National Association of Jamaican And Supportive Organizations (NAJASO), an umbrella group of several organizations now in existence for the past 40 years in the United States, comes to mind.
 Also, there are numerous other organizations not affiliated with NAJASO that operate in communities, towns and cities with direct outreach to members of the Diaspora that the DAB is not equipped to reach effectively.
 Fact is Diaspora organizations and Diaspora leaders have databases not accessible to the DAB or to Jamaican Government agencies.

-Some readers may be of the view that the DAB has access to social media and other internet communication tools.
+Some readers may be of the view that the DAB has access to social media and other internet communication tools, and that should be an asset.
 While true, I caution that considering the demographics of the Jamaican Diaspora, an internet-based approach will not reach most of the members of the Diaspora and may be perceived as elitist by some.
-The most effective way to reach the vast majority of the Jamaican Diaspora remains through established organizations and active Diaspora leaders.
+The most effective way to reach the vast majority of the Jamaican Diaspora remains through established organizations and active Diaspora leaders active in their respective communities.

 © Curtis A. Ward/The Ward Post